2017–2020 Thai temple fraud investigations: Subsequent political reform

 The fraud investigations have led to some ideas for political reform.
-Back in 2017, Pongporn stated that the structure of the NOB had been greatly improved on and subsequent fraud was less likely.
+Back in 2017, Pongporn stated that the structure of the NOB had been greatly improved and that subsequent fraud was less likely.
 In particular, more oversight had been built into the budget request procedures.
 Pongporn also proposed more government control over the finances of Thai temples.
 On a similar note, Paiboon argued that every Thai temple should have an independent lay accountant.

-Pricha argued that the fraud investigations point to a larger problem, that is, the Sangha Council was responsible for too many matters, without proper organization and independent oversight—the council was responsible for legislative, executive, and judicial powers, with no division of these functions.
+Pricha argued that the fraud investigations point to a larger problem: that is, the Sangha Council was responsible for too many matters, without proper organization and independent oversight—the council was responsible for legislative, executive, and judicial powers, with no division of these functions.
 Journalist Pravit Rojanaphruk and Buddhist scholar Vichak Panich argued that the fraud investigations pointed to a larger problem of the Thai state and religion being intermingled.

 On 5 July 2018, the Thai junta amended the Saṅgha Act.
 An important implication of the amendment was that members of the Sangha Council were chosen by the Thai King, instead of being chosen by members of the Saṅgha themselves.
 Proposed by the Thai Cabinet, the amendment was unanimously approved by the National Legislative Assembly of Thailand, a government department the junta had set up since the 2014 coup.
 Wissanu Krea-ngam explained that the Saṅgha Council was "too old" and "often ill", which made it difficult to appoint their own members and to deal with the "current crisis".
 The new members would normally be appointed in September.
 Korn Meedee complained that too little time was given for the Saṅgha to oppose or give their opinion on the amendment and even if they submitted their response in time, the National Legislative Assembly did not respond.
-After the amendment had been finalized, Korn stated that Buddhist organizations could no longer protest against the new act due to risk of violating the strict law on lèse majesté in Thailand.
+After the amendment had been finalized, Korn stated that Buddhist organizations could no longer protest against the new act due to the risk of violating the strict law on lèse majesté in Thailand.
 He did add, however, that pro-Buddhist networks did not object to the role of the Thai king, but felt it was possible the junta would choose the members instead, citing the king's authority.